-Globally, cities today occupy approximately only 2% of the total land, but generate 70% of the global economy (GDP1), consume over 60% of global energy, are responsible for over 70% of greenhouse gas emissions, and generate over 70% of global waste.2 More than half (54%) of the global population already live in cities, and this percentage is expected to grow to almost 60% by 2030.
+Globally, cities today occupy less than 3% of the total land, but generate 80% of the global economy (GDP)1, consume over 60% of global energy, are responsible for over 70% of greenhouse gas emissions, and generate over 70% of global waste.
+More than half (54%) of the global population already live in cities, and this percentage is expected to grow to almost 60% by 2030.
 By 2030, the urban population of developing countries is predicted to double, while the area covered by cities will likely triple in size.
-This growth in the global urban population will go hand in hand with persistent issues and urban challenges such as a change in family patterns, increased residency in informal settlements, difficulties in providing urban services, climate change, exclusion and rising inequality, insecurity, and an upsurge in international migration.3
+This growth in the global urban population will go hand in hand with persistent issues and urban challenges such as a change in family patterns, increased residency in informal settlements, difficulties in providing urban services, climate change, exclusion and rising inequality, insecurity, and an upsurge in international migration.